Aise Karo Naa Vidaa: Plot

-Reva is a young and innocent village woman who will soon marry.
+Reva is a young and innocent village woman who will soon get married.
 Unexpectedly, she gets raped by Prince Aryaman.

 The princes' mother, Queen, gets Reva married to Prince Yashvardan, her elder son.
 The story then follows Reva, as she tries to adjust to the royal family and drown the sorrow of the past, as well as Prince Yashwardhan, who tries to gain the love and trust of his new wife.